godotengine/godot-docs/tutorials/math/vectors_advanced.rst

     // Alternatively (depending the desired side of the normal):
     // var normal = new Vector2(-dvec.y, dvec.x);

-The rest is the same as the previous example, either point_a or point_b will work since they are in the same plane:
+The rest is the same as the previous example.
+Either point_a or point_b will work, as they are in the same plane:

 .. tabs::
  .. code-tab:: gdscript GDScript